-EUROMOD covers the 28 Member States and is updated to recent policy systems using data from the European Union Statistics on Income and Living Conditions (EU-SILC) as the input database, supported by DG-EMPL of the European Commission.
+EUROMOD has been enlarged to cover 28 Member States and is updated to recent policy systems using data from the European Union Statistics on Income and Living Conditions (EU-SILC) as the input database, supported by DG-EMPL of the European Commission.

 This report documents the work done in one annual update for Finland.
-This work was carried out by the EUROMOD core developer team, based in ISER at the University of Essex, in collaboration with a national team.
+This work was carried out by the EUROMOD core developer team, based mainly in ISER at the University of Essex, in collaboration with a national team.

-EUROMOD director: Matteo Richiardi
+EUROMOD director: Holly Sutherland